Building your database

 The target directory site provided is one of the best we've found online so far, but there are many others available on the Internet, for example:

-http://www.ukoln.ac.uk/distributed-systems/zdir/ (UK targets)
+https://www.ukoln.ac.uk/distributed-systems/zdir/ (UK targets)

-http://www.webclarity.info/registry/browse (international targets)
+https://www.webclarity.info/registry/browse (international targets)

-http://www.nla.gov.au/apps/libraries?action=ListTargets (Australian targets)
+https://www.nla.gov.au/apps/libraries?action=ListTargets (Australian targets)

 Unfortunately at this point Bookpedia cannot access servers that require a password or login.